sfingram/advent2019/README.md

 Went very smoothly.
 Refactored the previous solution to be paramterized.
 Just doing a grid search over the parameter space was enough to efficiently find the answer.

 Did a little post-cleanup to reduce the number of allocations instead of allocating inside of the loop.

+### Day 3

+If I was doing this in python I would just compute all the points on the lines and their manhattan distances as a single set per wire, then take the min value of the intersections of the sets.
+I decided to do line segments and intersections in Go, which turned out to be more work.

+For part one, I computed all the line segments and then compute all the intersections of the line segments in a nested loop.
+I then loop over the intersections and compute their minimum manhattan distance, keeping track of the minimum distance.
+Using segments is tricky because you need to make sure the order in which you handle points is consistent.

+For part two, I traverse the segments, keeping track of the distance travelled and then record that distance for each point/wire pair.
+I use some `map`s to make it `O(1)` for whether there is a point in the intersection.